-5 Countries With Healthier Workplace Cultures Than The United States
+5 Countries With Healthy Workplace Cultures

 As an Australian who currently lives in the United Kingdom (two countries with less intense workplace cultures than the United States), American workplace culture often puzzles me.
 And that's not just a personal bias — the U.S. ranks 27 out of 38 countries on the Organisation for Economic Cooperation and Development's Better Life Index, a ranking that takes into account the health, safety, work-life balance, and personal satisfaction that citizens of various countries report feeling.

 Estimating the health of a country's workplace culture is a delicate enterprise, but a good starting point is understanding how many hours per week people actually work, how employers and the state protect the rights of families, and how much time off workers are permitted.
 Good marks in those areas add up to happier workers and happier people altogether; and, frankly, the United States doesn't get decent marks most of the time.
 The 40-hour work week is a dream for a third of the U.S. workforce, who work more than that regularly; the country doesn't have any laws requiring employers to offer paid vacation time, and universal paid maternity and paternity leave remains more of a fantasy than a potential reality — the United States is the only high-income country to not offer universal paid maternity leave.
 Happiness in the U.S. workplace, Forbes argues, comes from in-house perks, rather than a good work-life balance.